Lillian, Alabama

 Lillian is an unincorporated community and census-designated place in eastern Baldwin County, Alabama, United States.
+As of the 2020 census, Lillian had a population of 1,330.
 Lillian is located on U.S. Route 98 on the western shore of Perdido Bay, 9.5 mi east of Elberta.
 Its eastern edge lies on the Alabama/Florida state line.

 History

 The community was named for Lillian Kee (1889-1972), the daughter of William Thomas Kee, postmaster.
 In 1630, the King of Spain gave land grants to the Suarez family that included the current site of Lillian.
+Francisco Suarez operated a ferry near the modern site of Lillian.
+After the United States took control of Mobile during the War of 1812, a stockade fort was constructed in the area.
+This fort was eventually burned by Spanish forces a few months later.
 The Baldwin Colonization Company purchased the area around Lillian in 1923 to promote the area as a resort location.
 Lillian was once home to a school and hotel.
 The hotel was originally located in Elberta then dismantled and moved to Lillian.

 The Lillian post office was established in 1884.

 The Perdido Bay Bridge, which spans Perdido Bay from Lillian to Florida, was first constructed in 1916.
 The bridge replaced a ferry that operated between Alabama and Florida.
 The original bridge was operated by the Perdido Bay Bridge and Ferry Company, but ownership was transferred to the states of Alabama and Florida when a second bridge was completed in 1930.
 The bridge was originally operated as a toll bridge, but tolls were discontinued in 1943.
 The current bridge was completed in 1980.

 The Old Spanish Cemetery in Lillian includes burials from as early as the 16th century.

 The Lillian Swamp is managed as a nature preserve as part of the Forever Wild Land Trust.
 The swamp is also listed as an Alabama Gulf Ecological Management Site due to its importance as an estuarine habitat and stopover for migratory birds.